rahit/fastsemsim/fastsemsim/documentation/index.rst

 * A command line interface (CLI) to compute semantic similarity without requiring programming skills.

 This reference manual details modules and classes included in FastSemSim, as well as the command line interface usage.
-The sections library, API andd CLI describe the aforementioned components and include some examlples.
+The follwoing sections library, API, Examlpes and CLI describe the aforementioned components and provide some examlples.

 .. toctree::
    :maxdepth: 2